 (1) A person shall not, without permission, cause or permit an unattended vessel to remain secured to a mooring on a mooring site for a period of longer than 24 hours.

-(2) The Authority may, if it is satisfied that a person has contravened subregulation (1), by written notice served on the mooring site licensee or, if the vessel is an authorised user’s vessel, the authorised user, direct that the vessel be removed from the mooring within the period specified in the notice.
+(2) The Authority may, if it is satisfied that a person has contravened subregulation (1), by written notice served on the mooring site licensee or, if the vessel is an authorised vessel, the authorised user, direct that the vessel be removed from the mooring within the period specified in the notice.

 (3) A person on whom a notice is served under subregulation (2) shall comply with the notice.